-11. Compare the net volume of the commodity in the package with the volume declared on the package.
-The volume declaration must not appear on the principal display panel.
-Instead, it will appear on the back or side of the package and may appear as:
+- 1. Select the package with the lightest gross weight.
+Fill out Boxes 1 through 3 of the Borax Audit Worksheet. - 2.
+Record the volume declared on the package (Box 4).
+This volume declaration shall not appear on the principal display panel.
+Instead, it shall appear on the back, side, or bottom of the package and may read as: